vonum/multi-prophet/README.md

 models.
 Multi Prophet has a very similar interface as Facebook Prophet.

-The main difference is that return values of each method is a dictionary where each dependent value is a key, and the value is thereturn value of the linked Facebook Prophet model.
+The main difference is that return values of each method is a dictionary where each dependent value is a key, and the value is the return value of the linked Facebook Prophet model.

 If Prophet return value is a data frame, then MultiProphet return value will be: